Dustin Brown (ice hockey): 2008–2016: Stanley Cup championships and captaincy

-Later years
+2016–2022: Later years

 Following back-to-back seasons of scoring less than 30 points, Brown was replaced as the Kings captain by Anže Kopitar on June 16, 2016.
 Speaking on the decision to have his captaincy stripped, Brown stated, "I understand the decision and I respect the decision.
 Part of my problem was how it was handled.
 It just put me in an awkward spot."

 The 2017–18 season marked a resurgence for Brown.
-After earning 36 points the season prior, Brown managed 28 goals and a career-high 61 points.
+After earning 36 points the season prior, Brown managed 28 goals and 33 assists for a career-high 61 points in 81 contests played.
 On December 21, 2017, Brown played in his 1,000th career NHL game.
 The Kings defeated the Colorado Avalanche 2–1 in overtime, where Brown scored the game-winning goal.
 On April 5, 2018, Brown scored four goals, including the overtime winner, against the Minnesota Wild.

+In the pandemic-shortened 2020–21 season opener in a 4–3 OT loss against the Minnesota Wild on January 13, 2021, Brown recorded his 300th NHL goal.

-Brown announced on April 28, 2022 that he would retire after the completion of the 2022 Stanley Cup playoffs, for which his Kings team qualified.
-At the time of the announcement, Brown had 28 points in 63 games.
-In tribute, he was named team captain for the Kings’ final game of the season, a matchup against the Canucks.
-Brown's Kings would be eliminated in seven games in the first round by the Edmonton Oilers, with Brown skating in all seven appearances and recording two points, his final game was on May 14.
+Brown was eventually re-promoted to alternate captain since his demotion, and announced on April 28, 2022 before the 2021–22 season finale against the Vancouver Canucks that he would retire after the completion of the 2022 Stanley Cup playoffs, for which his Kings team qualified for the first time since 2018.
+At the time of the announcement, Brown had 28 points (9 goals, 19 assists) in 64 games in the 2021–22 regular season.
+In the season finale against the Canucks, he was named team captain for the Kings.
+In the 2022 playoffs, Brown's Kings would be eliminated in seven games in the first round by the Edmonton Oilers, with Brown skating in all seven appearances and recording two points, his final game was on May 14.

-Brown was honored with a statue on February 11, 2023, joining Wayne Gretzky and Luc Robitaille as the only Kings players with statues, as well having his jersey number hanging in the rafters of Staples Center.
+Brown was honored with a statue on February 11, 2023, joining Wayne Gretzky and Luc Robitaille as the only Kings players with statues.
+The Kings also retired his #23 jersey that night, making him the sixth King so honored.

 International play

 Brown has played for the United States in multiple international tournaments.
-During the World Championship tournament of 2008, Brown received negative attention for a controversial hit that made contact with the head of Finnish player Jussi Jokinen as the final horn sounded.
+During the World Championship tournament in 2008, Brown received negative attention for a controversial hit that made contact with the head of Finnish player Jussi Jokinen as the final horn sounded.

 Brown was named an alternate captain of the United States at the 2010 Winter Olympics and again in 2014.